 Ovarian cysts are very common in women during their childbearing years.
 Most cysts cause no symptoms, are harmless and go away without treatment.
 For women not on hormonal birth control, normal functional cysts (egg follicles) come and go regularly with the menstrual cycle.
 Cysts can cause pain by stretching the capsule around the ovary as they get bigger, by leaking fluid, or by twisting on themselves (torsion).
-When ovarian cysts do not resolve over the course of a couple of months, or if they cause severe pain, surgery (usually laparoscopy) may be needed to remove the cyst or the entire ovary.
+When ovarian cysts do not resolve over the course of a couple of months, or if they cause severe pain, surgery (usually laparoscopy) may be needed to remove the cyst or, less likely, the entire ovary.
 Certain ovarian cysts have characteristics on ultrasound that raise the question of ovarian cancer.
 When that is the case, a gyn cancer specialist is consulted to help provide the best possible care.

 The possible causes of pelvic pain are numerous, and include non-gyn causes from the urinary, intestinal and musculoskeletal systems.
 Common gynecological causes of pelvic pain include the following.